 Using a combination of varied wavelengths and heat creates a process that’s known as laser lipolysis by medical experts, which is a fancy way of saying it melts body fat.
 The procedure is then followed up with the suction cannula, which is also used during a traditional liposuction procedure.

-When compared to its non-invasive laser counterparts like SculpSure, CoolSculpting, and EmSculpt, laser liposuction is usually the better choice for individuals who want more instantaneous, dramatic results.
+When compared to its non-invasive laser counterparts like SculpSure, CoolSculpting, and EmSculpt, laser liposuction may be the better choice for individuals who want more instantaneous, dramatic results.

 Is Anesthesia Required?